 The same goes if you've had one of those cards in the past and you received the new cardmember bonus on one of them within the last 24 months.

-To make sure that you earn the bonus, calculate how much you need to spend in the three months from account opening to meet the $1,000 requirement — that’s roughly $336 per month — without overspending.
+To make sure you earn the bonus, calculate how much you need to spend in the three months from account opening to meet the minimum spending requirement without overspending.